cuiyongbo/hello-world/my_wiki/programmer_note/memcached/cache_term_introduction.rst

     In such cases, there are a few mitigation plans.

-        - If there is no data for the key in DB, just return an empty result and cache it for a short period of time but don't set a long expiration time.
+        - also cache the empty result but set a short expiration time.

         - Using Bloom filter.
 Bloom filter is similar to hbase set which can be used to check whether a key exists in the data set.
 If the key exists, go to the cache layer or DB layer,